 Temple attendance How much are you willing to sacrifice to get to the temple more often?
 Really?
 If you live many hours away from a temple this sacrifice may mean some substantial changes to your lifestyle in order to save the money to get there more often.
 You may even have to give up personal use of your paid leave at work to dedicate those days to a trip to the nearest temple.

 If you live near a temple, figure out what excuses have been keeping you at home or doing other things.
 Temple attendance is vital to our responsibilities as Latter-day Saints.
-No other people in the history of the world has been given the same responsibility to serve those who have passed through the veil as the latter-day saints.
+No other people in the history of the world have been given the same responsibility to serve those who have passed through the veil as have the latter-day saints.
 We will be judged on how we treat this privilege and responsibility in mortality.

 Scripture study Are you reading the scriptures and putting them down but can’t for the life of you tell anyone an hour later what you read?
 If so, you are reading them, but definitely not studying them.
 When we study the scriptures we need to be looking for something.
 Anything.
 You pick.
 I once read through the entire Book of Mormon just so I could highlight down the side of every verse and every page who was speaking.
 If it was Mormon/Moroni it was in one color, but if it was anyone else being quoted, it was in another color.
 That simple exercise, though boring as all get out, changed my whole perspective on how the book was written.
 I no longer had to ask the question, “Who’s speaking here?”
 I now could look at the color down the side of the verse and I knew it was either the compilers of the book or the people in the book speaking.

 Personal prayers Do you currently have a testimony that God will answer your prayers?
-Sometimes we have gone so long without a spiritual experience that we begin to doubt that he will ever speak to us again.
-We see that he speaks to others, but it has been so long since we had a bona fide spiritual experience that we aren’t sure we can receive answers like in the past.
+Sometimes we have gone so long without a spiritual experience that we begin to doubt that He will ever speak to us again.
+We see that He speaks to others, but it has been so long since we had a bona fide spiritual experience that we aren’t sure we can receive answers like in the past.

 We need to recognize that personal revelation is what we call answers to prayers.
 Any communication from the Holy Ghost is knowledge being given to you from God.
 That is what personal revelation is.
 If you are prompted by a feeling, a situation, a thought, or an urge to do something good, something that will bless someone’s life, even if it is your life then that is from the Holy Ghost.
 The Lord takes credit for all good, so it doesn’t really matter where it comes from, if it is good in its nature then it is from God, because God said so.